OSafwat/Semester-4-Game/ProjectSkeleton.md

       - `false` otherwise.
       -
 2. `Creature getCreature()`
-   - **Description**: returns a dice with a given color and a random number between 1 and 6
+   - **Description**: returns the creature corresponding to the move made.
    - **Return Type**: `Creature`
      - The creature that makes up the move
-     -

 3. `Dice getDice()`
    - **Description**: returns a dice with a given color and a random number between 1 and 6
    - **Return Type**: `Dice`